cfpb/regulations-parser/README.md

   notices) with the text they are analyzing
 * Layer for table of contents -- a listing of headers
 * Layer for terms -- defined terms, including their scope
+* Layer for additional formatting, including tables, "notes", code blocks, and subscripts
+* Build whole versions of the regulation from the changes found in final rules
-* Create diffs between versions of the regulations (if those versions are available from an API)
+* Create diffs between these versions of the regulations

 ## Requirements